A diagram-free approach to the stochastic estimates in regularity structures: Estimates

-where ${\rm T}_x^{|\beta|}$ denotes the operation of taking the Taylor polynomial of degree $<|\beta|$ in the base point $x$.
 As specific to integration in regularity structures, the estimate $\eqref{eq:pi_generic}_{\beta}$ can be seen as a Schauder estimate anchored in the base point $x$, here on an annealed level.
 As is typical for Schauder theory, one has to avoid integer values, which is ensured by (\ref{irrational}).
 Incidentally, (\ref{eq:Pi_minus_to_Pi}) reproduces Hairer's form of integration \cite[eq.~(8.19)]{Ha14}.
 However, since we are working on the whole space instead of the torus so that there is no a priori decay in $t$ of the integrand, the polynomial ${\rm T}_x^{|\beta|}\int_0^\infty dt (\partial_2+\partial_1^2)\Pi^-_{x\beta\,t}$ may not be well-defined by itself.